atym/awheelTraffic/taskList.md

 -   [x] ~~geocoder or search widget~~ @ipk
 -   [x] ~~research output from locate to buffer~~ @jwb
 -   [x] ~~mobile location finder~~ @jwb
--   [ ] user adjustable buffer distance/ 1 or 5
+-   [x] user adjustable buffer distance/ 1 or 5
 -   [x] ~~use buffer to only display points that intersect~~ @jwb
--   [ ] display graph with distribution of incident types within radius
+-   [x] display graph with distribution of incident types within radius

 #### style

--   [ ] revisit color of title bar
+-   [x] revisit color of title bar
 -   [ ] clean css and comment
 -   [x] ~~create custom css for dark mode, update text and toolbox background on click, including dark mode zoom buttons from esri~~ @ipk

 #### mobile

--   [ ] symbology scale with device size
+-   [x] symbology scale with device size
--   [ ] research ios landscape status fix
+-   [x] research ios landscape status fix
--   [ ] retina display 192dpi
+-   [x] retina display 192dpi
 -   [x] ~~add ios splash screen for pwa~~ @ipk
--   [ ] add popup on mobile for detected screen size <450 with option for vector or raster (HD vs SD)(Wifi&LTE vs 3G&E)...option to remember user choice for next visit. only show message on mobile so not obtrusive to desktop experience, but provides better load times for those on a slower connection. dont use words vector and raster, too confusing. hd and sd are button with big text and the network connection is a subtitle.
+-   [-] add popup on mobile for detected screen size <450 with option for vector or raster (HD vs SD)(Wifi&LTE vs 3G&E)...option to remember user choice for next visit. only show message on mobile so not obtrusive to desktop experience, but provides better load times for those on a slower connection. dont use words vector and raster, too confusing. hd and sd are button with big text and the network connection is a subtitle.
 -   [x] ~~fix size of search text box to accomodate default text value~~ @ipk

 #### other